mmistakes/minimal-mistakes/_drafts/2024-03-10-kotlin-flows.md

 TOM HOLLAND
 ```

-What will happen if the move the throwing of the exception after the `catch` function?
+What will happen if we move the throwing of the exception after the `catch` function?
 Let's see:

 ```kotlin
 val spiderMenNames =